Tourist Superior · M/C Bonita

 Black Turtle Cove & Highlands

-Black Turtle Cove — named for the abundance of green sea turtles.
+Morning Black Turtle Cove — named for the abundance of green sea turtles.
 Dinghy tour through mangrove channels with white-tipped and black-tipped reef sharks, rays, herons, pelicans, and blue-footed boobies.
+Afternoon Santa Cruz Highlands — giant tortoises in freshwater ponds, lava tunnels, barn owls, Darwin finches, and lush forested landscapes.
+Trail: 1–1.5 km · Easy

 Meals: All meals